ohiobarn/flowerfarm/docs/spring2020/plan.md

 ### Zones

 The drip tape that comes with the [large kit](https://www.dripworks.com/drip-tape-row-crop-kit-large) uses [drip tape part# TA1508L](https://www.dripworks.com/aqua-traxx-15-mil-drip-tape-rolls) which is rated at **Flow per 100 feet is 20 GPH**.
 So that is 20 GPH for each strip of drip tape.
-I need 30 strips total for the field which would require feet beds which would require 600 GPH (20 GPH X 30 strips), but my system can only generate 327 GPH.
-Therefore, if I split my field into two zone, 5 beds requiring 15 strips each then each zone will only need 300 GPH (20 GPH X 15 strips) which is less than 327 GPH, so we are good.
+I need 30 strips total for the field which would require 600 GPH (20 GPH X 30 strips), but my system can only generate 327 GPH.
+Therefore, if I split my field into two zone, 5 beds requiring 15 strips each, then each zone will only need 300 GPH (20 GPH X 15 strips) which is less than 327 GPH, so we are good.

 > two zones, each requiring 300 GPH (20 GPH X 15 strips)